JCForszp/Azure-Machine-Learning-Engineer-Capstone-Project/README.md

 It seems that we reached a "plateau" using a Logistics Regression model.
 When looking at the child runs, 0.833 seems to be the maximum achievable value.
 We can still attempt to replace random sampling by grid search to see if we can 'squeeze' some more accuracy,
-but it seems improbable that we will get an accuracy greater than the one determined by AutoML.
+and increase the maximum number of iterations (hyperparameter 'max_iter' to 300 or even 500) but it seems improbable that we will get an accuracy greater than the one determined by AutoML.

 ### Saving & Registering